Ragansu/NSBI-workflow-tutorial/README.md

 ## Introduction

-The notebooks presented here aim to serve as a scaled-down and simplified tutorial for the workflow building related to the NSBI analysis recently published by ATLAS:
+The notebooks presented here aim to serve as a guide to use the `nsbi-common-utils` library being developed (currently not deployed to PyPi).
+The core model and workflow is related to the NSBI analysis recently published by ATLAS:

 <br/>